-When the classic Martini was invented, bartenders could never have known the iterations it would take.
-They might have been able to predict subtle twists involving olive juice and various liqueurs, as such progressions are only natural.
-But Martinis that change colors right before your eyes?
+When the classic Martini was invented, bartenders could never have known the iterations it would go through.
+They might have been able to predict subtle twists involving olive juice and various liqueurs, as such progressions are natural.
+But Martinis that change color right before your eyes?
 Probably not.

 The Color Changing Martini was created by Desiree Bacala, a bartender at Public Belt inside the Hilton New Orleans Riverside hotel.
 It changes color from deep purple to a bright pink, which may seem like magic, but there’s science behind the phenomenon.